Dionisio1013/Yelp-KPI-Metric/README.md

 - categories

 yelp_academic_dataset_review.json

 - business_id
 - text
 - review_rating

 Process

-1) Create two separate data frames extracted from the business.json file and the review.json file
+1. Create two separate data frames extracted from the business.json file and the review.json file
-2) Join both DataFrames via business_id
+2. Join both DataFrames via business_id
-3) Return Dataframe to CSV
+3. Return Dataframe to CSV

 For the sake of runtime and size of the Yelp dataset (Over 6,990,280 million records and 150,346 businesses), I've extracted only 100 businesses from the JSON script and joined its customer reviews to them.

 The total shape of the data frame is (12137,12)
 There are twelve columns and 12,137 observations

 ## 2) EDA

 **Key Features:**
 The main feature that we are mainly looking into is Text which consists of an entire passage of the customer's review. and its relationship with our featured engineered variable: Sentiment

-* Text
+- Text
-* Customer_rating
+- Customer_rating
-* Emotion/Sentiment (Featured Engineered)
+- Emotion/Sentiment (Featured Engineered)

 <img width="482" alt="image" src="https://github.com/Dionisio1013/Yelp-KPI-Metric/assets/106797659/5579e472-8938-43bf-a454-859e63e8a225">

 Here is a count distribution of the sentiments.

-Positive: 6835 count
+Positive: 6823 count
-Negative: 1722 count
+Negative: 1719 count

+Overall with the 25.19% are Negative and 74.81% are Positive.
+There is a case of class imbalances and to compensate for the balances may be challenging since the text data is unique and can't be synthetically created.
+It's best to preserve the integrity of the data and use model evaluation techniques such as a Stratified cross fold valdiation to have an even amount of class distribution between each fold.
+For evaluation it may be best to look at other other performancem metrics such as F1-Score or AUC-ROC.

 <img width="599" alt="image" src="https://github.com/Dionisio1013/Yelp-KPI-Metric/assets/106797659/4e4c7f1e-ac96-4845-ab88-d1e393b8f520">

 From taking the distribution of the customer_ratings, we can see how there is a J-shaped curve.

+**Potential Biases**

+1. Extreme Reviews: This type of J-curve represents when there is an initial decline followed by a sharp upwards trend.
+This can represent that people are more inclined to be extreme with exceptional reviews and terrible reviews.
+In the case of 1 star reviews, one bad experienced can cause a consumer to sway their opinions and promote hate.
+It's the baseline goal for all restaurants to avoid these instances and the ambitious goal for owners to find techniques to make consumers become positively extreme.

+2. Missing information: Trying to break it down from the consumers persepctive.
+Many individuals may opt out in posting a review whether it be good or bad.
+This is a potential information gap that may not be retrieved due to inactive users or individuals with no exposure to yelp.

+3. Synthetic Data: In large metropolitan areas and higher compeition there may be fake reviews created by bots from both positve and negative reviews.

 **Preprocessing data**
-To use NLP techniques we generally want to work with data that is tokenized, cleaned and standardized.
+To use NLP techniques its best to use generally want to work with data that is tokenized, cleaned and standardized.

-* Lowercased entire text
+- Lowercased entire text
-* Removed stop words
+- Removed stop words
-* Removed all punctuations
+- Removed all punctuations
-* Tokenizing (splitting each word of a sentence to it's own token)
+- Tokenizing (splitting each word of a sentence to it's own token)
+- Part of speech

 **Feature Engineering**
 Added a new feature where customer reviews that is rated 3,4,5 is "Positive" sentiment and 1,2 is "Negative" sentiment.